 2017 also marked the year where I was able to release my new ebook "Film in a Digital Age," which I poured years of research and experience along with months of hard work typing it out.
 I've been overwhelmed by the amount of support from the film community and the feedback received on it shows that people are still moving into the film format and enjoying the educational material.
 I thank you all for your support with the launch of the book!

 Looking forward into 2018, my goal is to work harder in my local landscape of Colorado while still allowing time for art shows and more exotic travel.
 Colorado really has a wealth of outstanding backpacking and stunning scenery, and trips should be easy to schedule around the shows.
 Add our golden aspen in the autumn and it's truly hard to beat!
 Learning how to best budget the time between business endeavors and new images will likely be a major goal each year.

-Without any more talk, it's time for the images!
-Here are my best images of 2016, in no particular order.
+Enough talk!
+Let's move onto my favorite images of 2017, in no particular order.
 These aren't necessarily my most popular, but rather the ones I feel are my strongest and my personal favorites.
-Which one is your favorite?
+Which one do you like most?
 Leave a comment and let me know!

 If you would like any of these images on you walls as prints, please contact me by email or by calling me at (970)412-0679